healthplace/healthplace/playbook/README.md

 * All acceptance criteria have been met.
 * Relevant automated tests have been written.
-* You have performed manual testing to ensure the functionaly works as expected.
+* You have performed manual testing to ensure the functionality works as expected.
 * All automated tests are passing.
 * The CI/CD pipeline passes for the PR raised.